 Students should bring 1 or 2 piano pieces to study during the workshop.
 Pieces from Beethoven or the Classical Period are recommended but not required.

-Registered students may perform at 1:00 p.m. on Friday, June 26, at the Student Recital in the Laidlaw Recital Hall.
-Admission is free to the public.
+Registered students may perform at 1:00 p.m. on Friday, July 16, at the Student Recital in the Laidlaw Recital Hall.
+This concert is closed to the general public.

-Recitals by Piano Camp Faculty featuring Sonatas by Beethoven will be given Sunday at 6:30 pm and Monday through Thursday from 3:00 p.m. to 4:15 p.m. and are included in the workshop fee.
+Recitals by Piano Camp Faculty featuring Sonatas by Beethoven will be given Monday through Thursday at 1:00 p.m. and 5:00 p.m., and are included in the workshop fee.

 The daily schedule includes: